pmoitaly/Rester/README.md

 - Filters

 ##In this fork
-- Added support for blob files (tested with MySQL only)
+- Added support for blob and date fields
 - Changed class constructors names to __construct
 - Added [ne] (not equal) and [bt] (between) operators